-is a two year project funded by the Pennsylvania Developmental Disabilities Council that includes a demonstration project, an advocacy component and a research component.
+is a four year project funded by the Pennsylvania Developmental Disabilities Council that includes a demonstration project, an advocacy component and a research component.
 The project’s goal is to raise awareness and support for person-driven services and expand Cash and Counseling models which offer the greatest amount of authority and control.
 Please contact us for more information.

 In northeastern and southeastern Pennsylvania, 40-50 people will be selected to direct their own services with the assistance of a Support Broker/Recovery Coach (Certified Peer Specialist).
 A Supports Broker provides coaching, consultation, and guidance to people with disabilities and their families as they navigate participant directed programs in Pennsylvania as an employer.
 Project participants will select a Supports Broker/Recovery Coach to assist them with planning, budgeting and arranging formal and informal services and supports.